-12.03.
+13.03.
 Procedure to Compel Production; Submit to Audit Requested by State Pursuant to Tax Agreement.
 Upon a showing by the State that a Tribal member or Tribal entity has failed or refused to comply with a request to produce books and records, or to appear or give testimony, or to participate in an audit, the Tribal Court may issue an order requiring compliance with the requested action.
 Such order shall be issued as follows:

 a.
 Hearing.
-The Tribal Court shall conduct a hearing on the State’s petition for such order within 10 business days of the date the taxpayer is served by the State.
+The Tribal Court shall conduct a hearing on the State’s petition for such order within ten (10) business days of the date the taxpayer is served by the State.

 b.
 Court’s Findings.
 The Tribal Court shall grant the State’s petition and order taxpayer compliance when the evidence demonstrates that: